biurad/php-di/README.md

 When a **major** version is released, the number of minor versions is limited to five per branch (X.0, X.1, X.2, X.3 and X.4).
 The last minor version of a branch (e.g. 1.4, 2.4) is considered a **long-term support (LTS) version** with lasts for more that 2 years and the other ones cam last up to 8 months:

 **Get a professional support from [Biurad Lap][] after the active maintenance of a released version has ended**.

-## 👷‍♀️ Contributing

-To report a security vulnerability, please use the [Biurad Security](https://security.biurad.com).
-We will coordinate the fix and eventually commit the solution in this project.

-Contributions to this library are **welcome**, especially ones that:

-- Improve usability or flexibility without compromising our ability to adhere to [PSR-12] coding standard.
-- Optimize performance and add new features
-- Fix issues with adhering to [PSR-11] support and backward compatibility.
--

-Please see [CONTRIBUTING] for additional details.

 ## 🧪 Testing